Phileosopher/commonplace/habits.md

 Traditions [maintain society](culture.md) and [bind groups together](groups-small.md), mostly in how practicing them reinforces what everyone already [knows](understanding.md).

+APPLICATION: The value of tradition comes through how much we find meaning in it, so getting a *[group](groups-small.md)* to find meaning requires several simultaneous approaches:

+1. Give the same thing for the low-openness people.
+2. Give new things for the high-openness people.
+3. Make a small part of it mandatory that involves *everyone*, and the rest being optional as people desire to do it.

 However, traditions only have value to the degree they're not boring.
 As soon as they're boring, they're simply a mindless set of tasks to accomplish a [purpose](purpose.md).
 Each of our [personalities'](personality.md) openness to new experiences dictates how fast we get bored.

 Over time, if a tradition becomes a set of mindless tasks, and [the younger generation](maturity.md) is successfully [suppressed](people-conflicts.md), the [group](groups-small.md) will forget the original purpose for the tradition.

+APPLICATION: The mechanism of convention (i.e., habits across society) explains many elements of society:

+- Companies rarely cut wages in a recession (it violates workers' expectations and hurts moral), and instead prefer to lay people off
+- Every major car company releases its new models in September, even though there would be less competition if each company released its cars in different months
+- Clothing retailers apply a simple 50% markup, then give gigantic discounts if the items don't sell
+- It costs as much to see a lousy movie in its last week of release as a hugely popular film on opening night
+- Grocery stores are capable of always having stock available, but don't have to throw much food away compared to what they're selling